seeruk/valley/README.md

 # Valley

-Valley is tool for generating plain Go validation code based on configuration and code.
+Valley is tool for generating plain Go validation code based on your Go code.